pjtunstall/mad/framework-plan.md

 }px, ${position[index].y * cellSize}px)`;
 ```

-When the socket receives a "dead" signal, it does the following:
+When the socket receives a "dead" signal (a signal to kill one of the players), it does the following:

 ```javascript
 if (index == ownIndex) {